 to foster a community of scholars and learners focused on Latin American, Caribbean, and Latino experiences

 Students will also take a three (3) hour methodology course that acquaints them with particular research relevant to their major field of study and when possible, Latin America and/or the Caribbean.
 This includes special approaches to finding documentation from Latin America and the Caribbean; newly-available search tools available on the internet; and an overview of how disciplines utilize different research materials.

-Major -
+The methods class has to be approved by the Graduate Director.

+2. Specialization - (12 credit hours)

 With the concurrence of the ISLAC advisor, students will elect major and minor fields during their first semester.
 These fields will draw heavily on participating departments (e.g. Anthropology, History, Government and International Affairs, Art History).
 At that time the student will constitute a supervisory committee, made up of two professors from the major field and one from the minor field.
 The committee members will counsel the student and serve as members of the exam or thesis committees.

-A large number of courses are available to fulfill the major and minor field requirements.
+A large number of courses are available to fulfill the specialization requirements.
 These are listed separately and change somewhat from year to year.
 Departments who frequently work with ISLAC are Anthropology, Government and International Affairs, Sociology, Mass Communication, Geography, Social Work, Women’s and Gender Studies, Global Health, Philosophy, Economics, History, World Languages, Humanities and American Studies, Art History, Africana Studies and Education.
 Students may also request to have courses from other departments count toward major or minor fields.

-Electives -
+3. Electives - (9 credit hours)

-Students can take one elective from outside the major and minor fields, in order to complement their core studies.
+Students can take three electives from outside the major field,.
 These might be technical courses, study abroad courses, internships, math and science courses, methodology, or another unrelated field.
-In all cases, students must justify their elective hours and receive approval from their committees.
-In addition, students opting for the non-thesis track must take one more course in each of their major and minor fields (2 courses total).
-Students considering teaching in community colleges are encouraged to take more classes in their major field.

-Comprehensive Exam

-All non-thesis candidates must pass a six (6) hour comprehensive written exam of three questions, which will be composed and graded by the committee.
-The Thesis serves in lieu of the comps for thesis students.

-Graduation Requirements

-At the conclusion of their coursework, students who opted for thesis must gain approval of the thesis by the committee.
-All candidates for the degree must also demonstrate language proficiency either by examination or by completing a 3000-level course in Spanish or Portuguese with a B or better.
-Finally, all non-thesis candidates must pass a six (6) hour comprehensive written exam of three questions, which will be composed and graded by the committee.
-Students must also meet all College and University Graduation Requirements.-
+Elective courses must be approved by the Graduate Director.
+To count towards this degree, 50% of the course content must focus on Latin America, the Caribbean, or Latinos.
+Eligible courses include, but are not limited to those listed under specialization.

+Specialization and Elective courses include, but are not limited to:

+AFA 6932 3 Topics in Africana Studies

+AFA 6120 3 Social Theory and Social Thought

+AMS 6156 3 Theories and Methods in Cultural Studies

+ANG 6701 3 Contemporary Applied Anthropology

+HIS 6939 3 Seminar in History

+HUM 6801 3 Theories and Methods of Cultural Studies

+INR 6690 3 Research Seminar in Globalization

+PHC 6934 1-6 Selected Topics in Public Health

+POS 6933 3 Selected Topics in Political Science

+SYA 6933 3 Selected Topics - Sociology

+SYD 6605 3 City and Community

+SYO 6255 3 Seminar in Sociology of Education

+WST 6560 3 Advanced Feminist Theory

+SPW 5135 3 Colonial Spanish American Literature

+SPW 5934

+SPW 6806 3 Introduction to Hispanic Graduate Studies

+SPW 6775 3 Caribbean Literature

+EDF 6883 4 Issues in Multicultural Education

+Or other courses approved by the Graduate Director.

+To count towards this degree, 50% of the course content must focus on Latin America, the Caribbean, or Latinos.

+Thesis/Non Thesis - (Minimum of 6 credit hours):

+Thesis: